has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
+> The question of the validity of the assumptions of geometry in the infinitely small is bound up with the question of the inner ground of the metric relations of space.
 >
-> — *Edsger W. Dijkstra* (Computer Science)
+> — *Bernhard Riemann* (Geometry)
 <!-- /DAILY QUOTE -->